Stormy9/Stormy9.github.io/CS460/hwk_02/index.md

 How I'll make this meet the basic requirements:
 * multiple form elements:
-it will have an input box to enter your number, a check-box to indicate if you entered grams or ounces, and, a button to click to do the calculation.
+it will have an input box to enter your number, radio buttons to indicate if you entered grams or ounces *(radio since you can only do either/or)*, and, a button to click to do the calculation.

 * a list or table element: